 Introduction to sieve grades

-All sieves are made exactly the same way whether they’ll be used as Compliance, Inspection or Calibration sieves.
+All sieves are made exactly the same way whether they’ll be used as Compliance, Inspection, or Calibration sieves.
 Both ASTM and the International Organization for Standardization (ISO) feature three levels of verification for measurement of sieve openings and wire diameters to confirm compliance with the standards set for the industry.
 Inspection and Calibration sieves often cost more.
 Why?
-Both include analysis of wire cloth openings and wire diameters to verify their compliance to ASTM E11.
-The result is increased accuracy, repeatable verification and a much more versatile product.
+Both include analysis of wire cloth openings and wire diameters to verify their compliance with ASTM E11.
+The result is increased accuracy, repeatable verification, and a much more versatile product.

 Continue reading and we’ll help you distinguish the differences in grades even further by breaking each of them out, one by one.

 This grade is the most basic and each is supplied with a certificate of manufacturing compliance and a serial number, but no statistical documentation.
 It has been manufactured with wire cloth that’s been inspected and measured in rolls of sheet quantities prior to being cut and mounted in the individual sieve frames.
 It has a statistical confidence level of 66% that opening sizes meet applicable standards and is designed for applications where a basic degree of reliability and repeatability are sufficient.
 These are the “working man” of sieves and represent the majority of sieves in use today.
 Both Inspection and Calibration Grade sieves are simply Compliance sieves subjected to additional measurements and verified to meet the specified requirements.